|Posted on September 20, 2018 in Firm News |

 Together, St. Louis County and the city proper accounted for 44 crashes and 46 fatalities across 8 distinct highway segments – the most crashes and fatalities of any other county in our study.

 The highest-ranking segment was a stretch of Page Avenue in the city of Wellston.
-Although it had a modest 3 crashes and 3 fatalities, these occurred in a stretch of highway only 0.53 miles long – resulting in a density of 5.59 fatalities per mile.
+Although it had a modest 3 crashes and 3 fatalities, these occurred in a stretch of highway only 0.53 miles long – resulting in a density of 5.59 fatal crashes per mile.

 In terms of quantity, a segment of Interstate 270 in North St. Louis County had the highest number of crashes and fatalities with 9 each.
-However, this occurred across 10.4 miles of highway for a density of 0.86 fatalities per mile.
+However, this occurred across 10.4 miles of highway for a density of 0.86 fatal crashes per mile.

 Other notable segments include: